 Agency and Non-Agency Provider applicants will be required to complete the online Application for the intended services via the DODD’s “Provider Services Management” (P.S.M.)
 System at (www.dodd.ohio.gov This link opens a different website in a new tab.).

 Direct link to Certification page of DODD site:

 Note: Applying online requires access to a computer and printer.
 A scanner will also be helpful when required to upload your documents.
 These documents may no longer be sent via US mail or fax.

 Things to consider before applying to be a Non-Agency (Independent) Provider:

 - An Independent Certified Provider is a self-employed individual.
 As such, the provider needs to be prepared to operate as an independent contractor.
 In many ways, this is similar to running a small business, and comes with many responsibilities, to include understanding the impact your payments may have on your taxes each year, etc.

 - Billing must be completed online, therefore you will need access to a computer, or agree to contract with a reputable and authorized billing agent to transmit your billing to DODD for you.

 - You will be required to maintain DODD certification, to include completing annual training, as well as complying with DODD rules governing service provision, background checks, and accurate service documentation.

-*For services other than Homemaker Personal Care (HPC), Ohio Shared Living (OSL), Community Inclusion, HPC Transportation (HPC-TR) and/or Non- Medical Transportation (NMT), please refer to the “Provider Resources” tab for “Specialized Services”.
+*For services other than Homemaker Personal Care (HPC), Ohio Shared Living (OSL), HPC Transportation (HPC-TR), Non- Medical Transportation (NMT), or Participant-Directed HPC (formerly Community Inclusion), please refer to the “Provider Resources” tab for “Specialized Services”.